maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 img = img.reshape(-1, 100*100)
 ```

-The images have been reduced to a dimension of $$ 100 \times 100 $$.
-However, that's still 10'000 features to potentially include in the original dataset, and including a value pixel by pixel wouldn't make much sense.
+The images have been reduced to a dimension of $$ 100 \times 100 $$, but that's still 10'000 features to potentially include in the original dataset, and including a value pixel by pixel won't make much sense.
 PCA finds the eigenvectors of a covariance matrix with the highest eigenvalues.
-Then, the eigenvectors are used to project the data into a smaller dimension.
-PCA is comminly used for feature extraction.
+The eigenvectors are then used to project the data into a smaller dimension.
+PCA is commonly used for feature extraction.

-A lot of techniques of computer vision could be applied here, but we'll simply apply a PCA on the image itself.
+Many techniques of computer vision could be applied here but we will simply apply a PCA on the image itself.

 ```python
 from sklearn.preprocessing import StandardScaler